yodaos-project/yodaos/README.md

   <img src="https://img.shields.io/badge/build-openwrt-blue.svg" />
 </p>

-This is a modern operating system for next generation interactive device, and it embraces Web community, uses JavaScript as the application language.
+YodaOS is Yet another Linux Distribution for voice-enabled IoT and embrace Web standards, and it uses JavaScript as the main application/scripting language.

 ## Get Started